therealsphinx/support.balsamiq.com/content/plugins/importtoatlassian.md

 ## Export

-### Exporting mockups from Confluence, JIRA
+### Exporting Mockups from Confluence, JIRA

 *   Open the mockup and select the menu Mockup > Export Mockup XML.

-### Exporting mockups from Mockups 3 for Desktop or Mockups 3 for Google Drive
+### Exporting Mockups from Mockups 3 for Desktop or Mockups 3 for Google Drive

 If you are using [Balsamiq Mockups 3](https://docs.balsamiq.com/desktop/intro/) or Mockups 3 for Google Drive: